 The amendments to the FL Act make it clear that same-sex parents, whether biological or not, are parents and are therefore liable for maintenance.
 This applies to lesbian couples deemed under section 60H, but does not apply to male gay couples, who may need to apply to the court for a maintenance order.

 Starting on 1 July 2009, Commonwealth reforms amended the Child Support (Assessment) Act 1989 (Cth) (‘Assessment Act’) and the Child Support (Registration and Collection) Act 1988 (Cth) to recognise new parentage laws for same-sex parents based on the definitions in the FL Act.
 After separation, either parent can apply for child support from the other parent, whether or not they separated before 1 July 2009.

 A known sperm donor is not a ‘parent’ for the purposes of the Assessment Act, provided the child is a result of an artificial conception procedure, but may be liable for child maintenance under the FL Act depending on the manner of conception (see B v J (1996) FLC 92–716).

-In ND v BM (2003) FLC 98–020, a known sperm donor appealed against Legal responsibility, enforced by civil or criminal courts. under the Assessment Act.
+In ND v BM (2003) FLC 98–020, a known sperm donor appealed against liability under the Assessment Act.
 Justice Kay confirmed that where conception of a child is in the ‘usual and customary manner’, the biological parent is the parent at law, and this cannot be altered by agreement.

 Parental rights and responsibilities